 ANDY'S BEE MEADOW (see map)

-It is called Andy's Bee Meadow after Andrew Greenwood, one of it's most dedicated volunteers sadly passed away from cancer early 2015.
+It is called Andy's Bee Meadow after Andrew Greenwood, one of its most dedicated volunteers sadly passed away from cancer in early 2015.

 The meadow gives a fantastic display in late spring/early summer and we would recommend to anyone to go and enjoy it.